Dublin

 Suspension of transfers

-According to the information available to CPR the only country to which Dublin transfers are suspended as a matter of practice (as no requests are made by the Portuguese authorities) is Greece.
+According to the information available to CPR the only country to which Dublin transfers are suspended as a matter of practice as of 2025 (as no requests are made by the Portuguese authorities) is Greece.
 This has been the case since the 2011 M.S.S. v.
 Belgium and Greece judgment of the ECtHR.
 AIMA confirmed that Portugal does not make neither take charge nor take back requests to Greece.

 Given the significant number of Dublin cases analysed by the national courts in recent years, there has been a wide array of jurisprudence focusing on the legality of Dublin transfers.